ShadowPlayzzYT/DarkVibez/README.md

 ![dv-small](https://user-images.githubusercontent.com/84387545/186991372-f55b08da-2293-4e84-9881-6c3c50b5a2af.png)

 # About Light mode
 DarkVibez is not meant to be used with Light mode!
-Doing so can cause visual problems.
+Doing so WILL cause visual problems.